mui/material-ui/docs/pages/blog/hello-grid-version-2.md

 });
 ```

-However, in `Grid v2`, the javascript logic can be separated independently because CSS variables shift the communication between container and item to CSS.
+In v2, the communication between the grid container and its items happens via CSS instead of JavaScript, so that the logic behind these components is better separated.

 - The grid container takes care of generating variables based on the `spacing` prop:
   ```js